-What Biden's presidency means for the Horn of Africa
+What will Biden's presidency mean for the Horn of Africa?

 Nonetheless, President Joe Biden may have no choice but to make difficult decisions in this volatile region against the backdrop of Ethiopia's civil war, the Nile Dam dispute, as well as Sudan's fragile political transition.